ginstrom/paladin-novel/manuscript/chapter-16.md

 She led them to the settlement's council area, where a crowd had gathered to witness the arrival of so many newcomers.
 As they settled around the central fire, Maera gestured for silence.

-"For the past six months," she began, "I've been traveling.
+"For the past several months," she began, "I've been traveling.
 Not as a simple healer, but as a messenger, carrying word of what happened in this valley to those who might be interested in hearing it."

 "What kind of people?"
 Pell asked, his thief's instincts clearly on alert.